ivantran96/Sentimental-Analysis/README.md

 - **Might need to do** `python3 -m venv venv` **instead**
 - More about virtual environments [here](https://www.youtube.com/watch?v=Kg1Yvry_Ydk&t=367s)

-## Generate CSV File
+## TranscriptCleaner.py
-Tolkenizes and lemmatizes the transcript while filtering out stop words `python TranscriptCleaner.py`
+- Tolkenizes and lemmatizes the transcript while filtering out stop words
+- Imports the list into a new CSV file
+`python TranscriptCleaner.py`
 - **Make sure you are in the virtual environment that you created (venv)**